-- 1. Disconnect the Speaker cable from the connector on the system board and lift the connected cables from the routing points on the lower portion of the palmrest. - 2.
-Ensure the cables are free and lift the speaker modules from both ends of the computer.
+- 1. Disconnect the speaker cable from the connector on the system board and peel back the adhesive strips holing the connected cables in place. - ${\bf 2.}\;\;$ Ensure the cables are free and lift the speaker modules from both ends of the computer.